tc39/proposal-ses/README.md

 requires a platform compatible with at least ES5 and produces an ocap subset that includes all of ES5 but, currently, only small portions of ES2015.

 With the advent of ES2015, the number of primordials has ballooned, making the current implementation strategy even more expensive.
-However, this large per-page expense can avoided by making SES a standard part of the platform, so that an appropriately confined execution environment can be provided directly, while any necessary preamble computation need only be done once per browser startup as part of the browser implementation.
+However, this large per-page expense can be avoided by making SES a standard part of the platform, so that an appropriately confined execution environment can be provided directly, while any necessary preamble computation need only be done once per browser startup as part of the browser implementation.
 The mission of this document is to specify an API and a strategy for incorporating SES into the standard ECMAScript platform.

 We want the standard SES mechanism to be sufficiently lightweight that it can be used promiscuously.
 Rather than simply isolating individual pieces of code